 Review on the NSW vocational education and training sector

-In light of the COVID-19 pandemic, the Review on the NSW vocational education and training sector has been temporarily paused while the NSW Government and the Review Panel focus on responding to this unprecedented crisis.
+The Review on the NSW vocational education and training sector was temporarily paused while the NSW Government and the Review Panel focused on responding to the COVID-19 pandemic.

 The VET sector in NSW needs to do better for the future: